-Please note, reporting demographics is fully at the discretion of our members and many have made the decision not to disclose this information.
-We are currently working to update our options to allow members to better describe race and ethnicity along with gender identity and expression.
+Looking ahead, we will update our options to allow members to better describe race and ethnicity along with gender identity and expression.
 We ask that current and future members provide this information to ensure that we have the most accurate accounting of who we represent and trends in the field.
+That said, as in the past, the decision to self-report demographic information is at the sole discretion of the member.
+Some choose not to disclose this information, which we respect, but we hope everyone will choose to share their demographic information.

-Other reports confirm what we already know: women and members of racial and/or ethnic groups remain underrepresented in the profession.
-The statistical data in this report reflect that fact.
-However, it is also important to note that the data show that incoming cohorts are more gender, racially and or ethnically diverse, depending on the category.
+The 2021 AIA Membership Demographic Report, like other demographic reports in the industry, indicates that women and members of racial and/or ethnic groups remain underrepresented in AIA's total membership.
+However, the trend toward a more diverse profession continues.
+In fact, the data show that incoming cohorts are more gender, racially and or ethnically diverse than ever before.